WordPress Localization: How to Correctly Localize Your WordPress Website for International Audiences

 1. Start with a strategy

-2. Follow a structured localization + translation process
+2. Implement a structured localization + translation workflow

 Start by extracting your content, then run it through machine translation, ideally managed by a localization vendor through their LMS and tools, so they can build a reusable term base for your brand.
-Next, culturally localize
+Then, culturally localize the translated text to ensure a genuinely localized feel throughout the user journey.

 Also, don’t forget to localize media, URLs, and slugs; they’re key for a smooth user journey, stronger visibility, and better retention.